How to Fade Chest and Décolletage Hyperpigmentation

 - Vitamin C + niacinamide + gentle brighteners work best for chest skin

-- Results take 8-12 weeks minimum; deep damage requires 4-6+ months
+- Results take 8-12 weeks minimum; deep damage needs 4-6+ months

 - Poikiloderma (red-brown mottling with blood vessels) needs professional treatment

-The décolletage is one of the most neglected areas in skincare—yet it receives significant sun exposure from V-neck shirts, dresses, and swimwear.
-Most people apply sunscreen to their face but forget the chest entirely.
+The décolletage is one of the most neglected areas in skincare.
+Yet it gets major sun exposure from V-neck shirts, dresses, and swimwear.

-🔬 The Turmeric Science
+The Turmeric Science

-Common Causes of Chest Hyperpigmentation
+Common Causes of Chest Dark Spots

 Poikiloderma of Civatte

-Chronic sun damage causing a distinctive red-brown, mottled appearance with visible blood vessels.
-Primarily affects the sides of the neck and V of the chest—sparing the area under the chin (which is shaded).
-More common in women over 40 with fair skin.
+Long-term sun damage causing a red-brown, mottled look with visible blood vessels.
+It mainly affects the sides of the neck and V of the chest.

 Melasma